joshuatrobertson/Group1Project/Report/03-UX-Design/README.md

 **Findings**:
 *    Respondents would most like to see ‘Advanced Sound’ (92.9%) closely followed by ‘Advanced Animation’ (78.6%).
 The least popular option was ‘Player Specific Demands’ (7.1%).
-*    Respondents want distractions that relate to the typical lockdown experience – suggestions included construction sounds and P.E. with Joe Wicks.
+*    Respondents want distractions that relate to the typical lockdown experience – suggestions included P.E. with Joe Wicks and construction sounds (the respondent reported "a lot of DIY in lockdown and it was very annoying").
 *   Most respondents would prioritise mobile phone and social media notification sounds.

 **Impact**: